 Kimi Räikkönen was born to race.
 From his very first seat time in a pedal kart at the tender age of three, he showed a passion and talent for speed.
 Whether it's a Formula One car, roadcar, motorbike, kart, pushbike, snowmobile or pair of skis - Kimi has only one speed: flat out.

-Kimi's sky-rocket rise to Formula One World Champion was dramatic.
-His graduation to Formula One direct from Formula Renault redefined fast track career progression; to this day no driver in history has made such a sensational entry.
+Kimi's sky-rocket rise to Formula One World Champion was truly sensational.
+His graduation to Formula One direct from Formula Renault redefined fast track career progression; to this day no driver in history has made such a dramatic entry.
 From his very first Grand Prix with Sauber, Kimi made an impression on both drivers and fans, and not long into his rookie season McLaren made a successful bid to sign Kimi on a five year contract.
 For Kimi, this was not enough and with fame in his sights he joined Ferrari, the most illustrious name in Formula One.

 The 2007 season was one of the most exciting battles in history, and Kimi's fight to win the drivers' title was an international hit.
 2008 was marred by bad luck which hampered his title defence, despite finishing third in the championship and winning the DHL fastest Lap Award.
 2009 was marked by a historic victory at Spa in a year when the established teams struggled due to new regulations.